igrishaev/dos-and-donts/README.md

   master -> feature-branch -> commits -> pull request -> review -> merge
   ```

+- JSON is bad when configuring software: lots of braces, no comments.
+Take YAML.

 ### [Programming languages](#lang)

 - Prefer those languages that could give you a single compiled file as a result